rajdakin/maze/docs/level.md

 If you can't because you've destroyed a key/red key/sword that you needed, then do a `suicide` \(there is for now no live count nor an other way to win in these condition).

-If you can't win the current level because it is too hard, see [How to play a particular level?](#how-to-play-a-particular-level) and restart the game.
+If you can't win the current level because it is too hard, see [How to play a particular level?](#how-to-play-a-particular-level) to play the next one and restart the game.

 ## How to play a particular level?
 To do that, you'll need the level number.
 It is simply the number of level there is before plus one \(meaning the first level is the level `1`). *Warning: this is **NOT** the level ID.*